From Bioethics Briefings

 There are wide and vigorous disagreements on just about every matter I’ve touched.
 Let the dialogue flourish, and let the games begin.

-Thomas H. Murray, PhD, is president of The Hastings Center.
+Thomas H. Murray, PhD, is President Emeritus of The Hastings Center.

 45% of our work is supported by individual donors like you.
 Support our work.